'Guardaviñas' (typical shelter in the Rioja area). Ribera del Duero wine route

 What are the wines like?

-The Ribera del Duero Wine Route offers rosé wines, young reds and young oak-aged wines as well as crianza, reserva and gran reserva categories...
-Different presentations in the bottle, but with one common denominator: the Tempranillo grape.
-It is a fruit native to the Ribera del Duero region, which provides the colour, aroma and body that make these wines special.
-Along with the Tempranillo, the Regulatory Council allows other varieties of grape: reds such as Cabernet-Sauvignon, Merlot, Malbec and Garnacha Tinta, as well as the only authorised white, the Albillo.
-There are six grape varieties for a unique and unmistakable flavour and strength, which mark the quality of each bottle.The route encompasses a total of 23,000 hectares of vineyards and produces almost 50 million litres of wine every year.
+The Ribera del Duero wine route offers rosés, young reds and young oaked red wines, Crianzas, Reservas and Gran Reservas, in different types of bottle, but all based on the Tempranillo grape.
+A native fruit, typical of Ribera del Duero, which provides the colour, aroma and body that make these wines special.
+In addition to Tempranillo, the Control Board allows other varieties: reds such as Cabernet-Sauvignon, Merlot, Malbec and Garnacha Tinta, and the only authorised white variety, Albillo.
+There are six grape varieties for a unique and unmistakable flavour and strength, which mark the quality of each bottle.The Route comprises a total of 23,000 hectares of vineyards and produces almost 50 million litres of wine every year.

-Couple with glasses of Ribera del Duero wine
+A glass of wine.
+Ribera del Duero wine route

 What I can find